Securti/Gamemode/README.md

 Or if you want to set target only users(except op), write down 1 at same place.

 You need to put world's folder name and game mode number like "world" => 0. (line 27)

+If there is no world's folder name in array of $list, it works as "default".